- Home

 For instance, you can’t get a job in the UK without identification to prove your right to work here, and keeping these documents safe can be difficult without a permanent address.
 Not being able to pay for interview-related things like travel fare and a new suit can also put people at a disadvantage.

-Shockingly, research has also revealed that 40% of employers were unaware that it’s illegal to hire someone experiencing homelessness, and admit that they’d probably end an employee’s contract if they became homeless.
+Shockingly, research has also revealed that 40% of employers were unaware that it’s legal to hire someone experiencing homelessness, and admit that they’d probably end an employee’s contract if they became homeless.

 Myth four – There are plenty of support services available to help those experiencing homelessness

-Though there are charities and organisations working to address homelessness across the UK, they face many challenges, like funding cuts and a lack of resources.
+Though there are charities and organisations working to address homelessness across the UK, they face many challenges.
+These include funding cuts and a lack of resources.

 This is a key reason why St Martins in the Fields was set up in the first place – to help empower those organisations that are trying to make a difference by providing financial support through their Frontline Fund.